xterm-x11/docs/docs/configure.md

 If you get `ls: cannot access '.Xresources': No such file or directory`, you need to create that dotfile.
 To create it, you can download and use the [sample](https://github.com/xterm-x11/files.Xresources/blob/main/sample.Xresources) file (the instructions are inside) or run `$ touch ~/.Xresources` to create a blank one where you can add XTerm configuration lines.

-## Checking the latest applied Xresources
+## Checking the latest applied X resources

-Run `$ xrdb -query` to view the latest applied Xresources, such as contents of the `~/.Xresources` dotfile.
+Run `$ xrdb -query` to view the latest applied X resources, such as contents of the `~/.Xresources` dotfile.

 ## Updating the .Xresources file

 1. Add or remove the lines or edit the values in your `~/.Xresources` dotfile.
 2. Optional but recommended: Run `$ xrdb -remove` to clear all previously applied Xresources.
 (This ensures you won't get conflicts or a mix of applied both old and new properties or values.)
 3. Run `$ xrdb -merge ~/.Xresources`.
 (If you get any error messages in the output, edit the `~/.Xresources` file to resolve the errors.)
-4. Optional when you need to check: Run `$ xrdb -query` to view the latest applied Xresources.
+4. Optional when you need to check: Run `$ xrdb -query` to view the latest applied X resources.
 5. Open a new XTerm window to verify that the update has been applied: `$ xterm &`.

 ## Additional resources